 To support customer data security, Rokt supports both hashed and raw personal identifiers.
 A hash is a computed value, based upon an input (like an email address), that is virtually impossible to reverse without the original input.
 SHA256 hashing is strongly recommended, although we can also support MD5 hashing if required for compatibility reasons.

-Brands that are unable to share either email or phone number should consider using the Rokt Tracking ID.
+Advertisers that are unable to share either email or phone number should consider using the Rokt Tracking ID.
 There are extra steps required to set up the Rokt Tracking ID, and it is not as reliable as using email or phone number.

 In general, the more data about the transaction that you share, the better Rokt’s machine learning algorithms can optimize your campaigns.
 Some useful attributes include: transaction amount, currency, quantity, or payment card identifier.
 See the full list of attributes you can share with Rokt.

 An attribution window refers to the maximum time (in days or monthly cohort periods) that can elapse between a Rokt referral and a conversion.
 You need to define an attribution window so that conversions can be associated to the right campaign referral.

 Rokt only attributes conversions to a campaign if a customer opted in to the offer within the set attribution window; conversions resulting from an impression are not considered attributable to Rokt.
 For example, a customer could view your offer, not click the call to action, but convert anyway because they've been made aware of your offer.
 For these situations, Rokt can only provide ad hoc reports on conversion and impression data.